persteenolsen/pso-gatsby-blog-cms-two/src/posts/2023-08-09-devops-and-headless-cms.md

 An Editor saves a Post of the Blog ( A Markdown file) by the Decap / Netlify CMS system which starts the build and deployment by a commit to GitHub.

-In addition to Headless Git-based CMS I have experience with API driven CMS listed below
+In addition to Headless Git-based CMS I have experience with the CMS listed below

+* Drupal based on PHP
+* Wordpress based on PHP
-* Strapi - Based on Node.js
+* Type3 based on PHP

 To get more experience with Git based CMS a copy of the Gatsby Blog is hosted and administrated by Gatsby Cloud and Tina CMS using another repository at GitHub.